White Chocolate Peppermint Toffee is the perfect combination of your favorite holiday treats. It’s a fun flavor combination.

 Some of our other favorite candy to make include peppermint white chocolate fudge, walnut fudge, and easy holiday fudge.

 My mom was more of a candy maker than a cookie baker at the holidays.
 She made her mother’s caramels, her famous Rocky Road fudge and always Divinity.
 I’ve never been able to get her Divinity recipe to work for me!

 A lot of people are afraid to make candy but really, as long as you have a good candy thermometer candy is easy.
 Both my mother and mother in law are fudge makers and my good friend April taught me how to make fondant so I have had some good teachers.

 Today I am going to teach you how to make toffee!
 Usually toffee is made with a sprinkling of almonds and a layer of chocolate on top.
 Today’s version has a layer of white chocolate and a sprinkling of peppermint instead.
-The flavor of the season.
+It is my favorite Christmas flavor combination.

 While the toffee is cooking line a cookie sheet with foil and spray it with baking spray or you can line it with parchment paper.

-Then sprinkle 2 1/2 cups of white chocolate chips on top and let them sit and start to soften.
-Once they are melted you can spread them into a nice thin, even layer over the toffee.
+Add 2 1/2 cups of white chocolate chips on top and let them sit and start to soften.
+Once they are softened you can spread them into a nice thin, even layer over the toffee.